 Step 5: Assess Current Information Policies.
 Review your existing information governance rules to ensure they can be extended to cloud storage.
 That may involve implementing stricter controls on data intended for the cloud.

 Step 6: Assess Current Cloud Storage Usage.
-Investigate any existing cloud storage practices within your organization, especially those that may pose data loss risks.
+Investigate any existing cloud storage practices within your organization, particularly those that may pose risks to data loss.

 Step 7: Establish Credible Expectations.
 Communicate policies to prevent unauthorized use of unsecured cloud services for storing patient data.